datahubio/docs/core-data/curators-guide.md

 Once we have a suggested dataset marked as "ready to package" we can move to packaging it up.

-How to package up data is covered in the [general publishing guide][pub].
+How to package up data is covered in the [general publishing guide](/data-packages/publish).

-[pub]: /docs/data-packages/publish

 #### 3. Quality Assurance